Healthy eating facts may be hard to come by.

 -Vitamins and minerals are best if you get them from real foods, but many health experts recommend that you take a daily multi-vitamin to fill in the gaps.

 -If you taste your food before you add salt, you may find that it doesn’t need any after all.
-Too much sodium in the diet is associated with an increased risk of high blood pressure.
+Too much sodium in the diet is associated with an increased risk of high blood pressure, especially in salt-sensitive people.

 -Conscious eating, where you focus on the food rather than other activities helps you eat less and enjoy your food more.